GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-1/README.md

 (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA for INSTINCTIVE MIND OBJECT DETECTION A ( for eye cameras).

+So for example if the ROBOT detects a cup with the OBJECT DETECTION on the INSTINCTIVE MIND PROXIA via eye camera/on the internet it can imagine a cup in some typical or unusual scenarios (On ASTRAL PROXIA) to better understand what it is and how humans see it.

 Prerequisite reading:

 - ARTIFICIAL INTELLIGENCE PRIMER ™: https://www.facebook.com/artificialintelligenceprimer